pamyo045/Genetic-Algorithm/README.md

 ### 1.ii. csvexport.m
 This function was taken from http://www.mathworks.com/matlabcentral/fileexchange/48560-csvexport-filename-cellvals-/content//csvexport.m in order to be able to export results to a .csv file if the user desires to do so and is compatible for all OS platforms (MATLAB's built-in csvwrite and xlswrite have difficulties running on MacOS platforms).
 ***
+## Usage
+* Run ga_isotherm.m by either having ga_isotherm.m open in the MATLAB editor and pressing on the 'Run' button, or Enter "ga_isotherm" in MATLAB's command window and press Enter.
+* Follow the instructions to select the appropriate file path, sheet, and cell range of the Excel file containing the experimental data
+  * Note: the range of the data must include the layout shown in the following figure.
+Make sure to respect this template style but feel free to have any number of columns (only one column of Kp values are required).
+* When prompt, decide on exporting the results to a .csv file (either already existing in the path folder of the ga_isotherm.m or enter a new name to create a new file).
+  * e.g. type "results.csv" without the quotes and press Enter.
+This will either overwrite a file named result.csv if it already exists or create a new one if not.